tbruyelle/genbox/PROP-001.md

 ```

 Which can be translated by the number of abstainers, non-voters and unbonded
-$ATONE divided by the total number of $ATONE should be less than `t`, thus 33%.
+$ATONE divided by the total number of $ATONE must be less or equal to `t`, thus
+33%.

-Now let's replace the `Y`s, which are unkown at this step, by the `X`s, using
+Now let's replace the `Y`s, which are unknown at this point, with the `X`s,
-the multipliers that we know and the multiplier we are looking for `C`.
+using the multipliers we know and the multiplier we are looking for `C`:
 ```math
 \begin{flalign}
 & Y_{Y} = X_{Y} &\\